TJHeuvel/rival-doc/Tutorial/tutorial-steps-and-slopes.md

 ## Slope Changes

-The generated character component comes with the following fields:
+The standard character component comes with the following fields:
 * **Prevent Grounding When Moving Towards No Grounding**: Makes the character not consider itself grounded when moving off of a ledge
 * **Has Max Downward Slope Change Angle**: Determines if we'll prevent grounding based on slope angle change
 * **Max Downward Slope Change Angle**: the angle (degrees) used for preventing grounding based on slope angle change